Trachyzelotes pedestris: Range

 In Britain, this species is confined to southern Britain south of a line from Norfolk to Herefordshire.
 It is widespread in western and central Europe as far north as Sweden, and as far South as Czech Republic.

+Trachyzelotes pedestris can be found in the following European countries: Austria, Belgium, Britain, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hungary, Italy, Latvia, Liechtenstein, Macedonia, the Netherlands, Poland, Portugal, Romania, Sicily, Slovakia, Slovenia, Spain, Sweden, Switzerland and Ukraine.

 Habitat and distribution

-Trachyzelotes pedestris usually occurs in chalk and limestone grassland, often under stones in fairly open areas.
+Trachyzelotes pedestris usually occurs in chalk and limestone grassland, often under stones in fairly open habitat.
 In Essex it occurs on dry south-facing grasslands, landslip areas and at the base of sea walls.
 It has occasionally been found in open sandy areas on Breckland heaths.
 P. Merrett notes an occurrence in his kitchen sink! (limestone grassland nearby).
 Egg-sacs are deposited under stones.
 Adults of both sexes have been recorded between May and August, mainly in June.